How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Social Ads

-Conversion events: When you set up your campaigns, you tell the platform which event you want to optimize for: app installs, registrations, trial starts, purchases, or some other action.
+Conversion events: When you set up your campaigns, you tell the platform which event you want to optimize for: app installs, signups, trial starts, purchases, or some other action.
 The platform will then show your ads to users most likely to complete that event.
-Start by optimizing for installs to build data volume, then shift to registration or subscription events once you have 50+ conversions per week.
+Start by optimizing for installs to build data volume, then shift to signups or subscription events once you have 50+ conversions per week.
 The algorithm needs volume to optimize effectively.

 Search Ads

+Apple Search Ads (ASA) let you appear at the top of App Store search results.
 ASA works on an auction model where you bid on keywords.
 Start with your core keywords (what your app actually does) rather than competitor names.
 While bidding on competitor keywords can work, it's usually more expensive and converts at lower rates because users have a specific app in mind already.

 Search ads tend to have better conversion rates than social ads because of intent, but the volume is lower.
 You can only reach people who are actively searching, which limits your scale.
 Most apps use search ads as part of their mix but don't rely on them as their primary growth channel.

-6. Influencer Marketing
+7. Influencer Marketing

 Influencer marketing is when you partner with creators to promote your app to their audience.
 The power of influencer marketing is trust and authenticity: people trust recommendations from creators they follow more than traditional ads.